 Gear Check

-Plan on bringing your 48-hour pack, including any clothing/gear that you intend to bring into the field.
-It’s okay if you don’t have all of your gear at this point, however your pack must be complete prior to Course C. Staff will be available to evaluate your personal gear and answer questions so that you are prepared to maximize your experience at Course C.
+Plan on bringing your 48-hour pack to Course B Navigation, including any clothing/gear that you intend to bring into the field.
+It’s okay if you don’t have all of your gear at this point, however your pack must be complete prior to Course C. Staff will be available to evaluate your personal gear and answer questions so that you are prepared to maximize your experience at Course C. For additional info email gearlist@kcesar.org.

-Day 2 of these in-town weekend days will be spent completing the First Aid/CPR/AED training, for which you will receive an American Heart Association Heartsaver® certification.
-This class will be enhanced to include advanced splinting techniques and training on Search & Rescue equipment that you may encounter in the field.

 Course B Medical Classes